2011 Yangon explosion

-On December 29, 2011, police in Myanmar (also known as Burma) reported a fire followed by several explosions killing at least 17 people and injuring 83 in Yangon.
+On December 29, 2011, police in Myanmar reported a fire followed by several explosions killing at least 17 people and injuring 83 in Mingalar Taung Nyunt Township, Yangon.
 The dead included five firefighters who were caught in an explosion during the blaze.

+Explosion

 The blasts occurred as firefighters were putting out the blaze that had started in a state-owned warehouse before spreading to other buildings and nearby homes before dawn.
 The earthshaking explosion hit and destroyed over 100 houses, 26 warehouses and two monasteries as well as four fire engines.
 The explosions rocked the entire city, jolting residents from sleep.
 A 40 ft wide and 15 ft deep crater was visible at the site.

-The two owners leased the warehouses from the state for storing electronic goods, chemicals and herbal materials which remained as the highly accessed cause of the violent fire and blast.
+The two owners leased the warehouses from the state to store electronic goods, chemicals, and herbal materials, which were later believed to be the cause of the fire and explosion.

+Casualities

+CNN reported the casualties as 20 people, citing state-own television, Myanmar Radio and Television.